Christoph16478/iq/iq_python.md

 **What are functions in Python?**

 A function is a block of code which is executed only when it is called.
-To define a Python function, the def keyword is used.
+To define a Python function, the 'def' keyword is used.

 ----